galaxyproject/training-material/topics/admin/tutorials/surf-research-cloud-pulsar/tutorial.md

 > 6. Pick a name, it can be anything, it does not matter.
 Check the expiration date to ensure it is just enough time for your computation and no more.
 >
 >    > <tip-title>Expiration Date</tip-title>
->    > The standard life-time of the VM is 5 days.
-If you need it for longer, this option can be changed once the machine is running.
+>    > The standard lifetime of the VM is 5 days.
+If you need it for longer, this option can be by clicking on the calendar option.
+You can always extend the lifetime, even once the machine is running.
->    > Note, that once the machine is expired and deleted it cannot be restored!
+>    > Note that once the machine expires and is deleted, it cannot be restored!
 Plan accordingly and migrate your data in time to prevent data loss!
 >    >
 >    > This is an incredibly useful feature as it saves you from forgetting to destroy a VM.
 Especially for GPU nodes it can help you ensure that they disappear after your computation is complete.
 >    {:.tip}